Simple Network Management Protocol: Version 3

-Security was one of the biggest weakness of SNMP until v3.
+Security was one of the biggest weaknesses of SNMP until v3.
 Authentication in SNMP Versions 1 and 2 amounts to nothing more than a password (community string) sent in clear text between a manager and agent.
-Each SNMPv3 message contains security parameters which are encoded as an octet string.
+Each SNMPv3 message contains security parameters that are encoded as an octet string.
 The meaning of these security parameters depends on the security model being used.
 The security approach in v3 targets: